phonty29/pws/content/featured/E-catalog/index.md

   - Draft JS
 ---

 This was my test-task for company [Kami Group](https://kamiqr.kz/).
 Applying for it was not successful, but application works and looks fine.
-It uses microservice archytecture, so I also wrote the backend of it.
+It uses client-server archytecture, so I also wrote the backend of it.